Best Ways to Save Money as a College Student

 Amazon Prime can save your college student money

 One of the best examples of stores that give students a discount is Amazon’s student Prime account.
+Both of my daughters signed up for Amazon Student Prime when they went away to college.
+Having this Prime account saved them thousands of dollars on books and other supplies.

+It’s one of the best ways to save money on college textbooks.
+The account also saved their father and me tons on shipping costs.
 That’s because with an Amazon Student Prime account, other family members can use the account.

 amazon student prime savings

 As soon as both girls received their college email addresses, they signed up for Amazon Student Prime.
+What’s great is that they got their first six months for free.

 After that first free six months, their Amazon Student Prime account was billed annually.
+It cost half of what a regular Amazon Prime account costs.
+With this new option, there is still a discount.
+However, an annual commitment no longer is required.

 Amazon Student Prime Payment Changes

+Recently, Amazon announced a new monthly payment option for Amazon Prime Student.
 This flexible payment option offers all the benefits of Prime to students without an annual commitment.

 Benefits of Amazon Prime

-Here are some of the benefits of Amazon Prime, including Amazon Student Prime
+Here are some of the benefits of Amazon Prime, including Amazon Student Prime.

+Probably the best benefit is that you get unlimited free two-day shipping.
+This applies to over 50 million items.
 These range from college essentials, such as textbooks and electronics, to face paint for the big game and even your favorite Halloween costumes.

+Also, you have the option of Prime free one-day shipping and Prime free same-day delivery in more than 5,000 cities.
 Free Same-Day and Free One-Day pickup on millions of items at campus locations, as well as Prime Now in over 30 major cities.

 There’s also GoPuff for getting snacks delivered.